Human Behavior and Origins (HBO) Laboratory

 Megan Williams received her BS in Evolutionary Anthropology and her BA in Psychology at Rutgers University prior to joining the PLEEP lab in 2015 as a PhD student.
 She is interested in human behavioral endocrinology, olfaction, mate selection, mate guarding and aggression.
 Her work with Dr. Apicella concentrates on male behavioral, perceptual and hormonal shifts in the presence of ovulatory secretions.

 Keana Richards uses an interdisciplinary approach to examine the psychological origins of factors that affect person perception, with a focus on the effects of nonverbal behavior (e.g., vocal characteristics).
 She ultimately hopes to use her research to counteract some of the negative outcomes of our dependence upon social categorization, including stereotyping, discrimination, and inter-group conflict.
-She also seeks to understand how these social categorization processes otherwise manifest themselves in organizational contexts.
+She also seeks to understand how these social categorization processes otherwise manifest themselves in educational and organizational contexts.

 Sample Undergraduate Projects

 Yevgeniy (Eugene) Olkhov received his B.A. in psychology from Arcadia University in May 2014.
 He joined the HBO lab in January 2015 where he started working with Coren as a research assistant on a variety of projects, including the relationship between testosterone, competition, and economic risk.
 Eugene is interested in the evolutionary aspects of decision making, consumer behavior, cognitive biases, organizational behavior, and more.
 He is now pursuing an MS in Business Analytics at Drexel's LeBow College of Business.